 - liver problems

 - certain types of angina

 - any other heart problems

-If you have not told your doctor about any of the above, tell them before you start taking METROL.
+If you have not told your doctor about any of these things, tell them before you take METROL.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines may be affected by METROL, or may affect how well it works.
 These include:

 - other beta-blocker medicines, including beta-blocker eye drops.